mrblanchard09/bike-share/README.md

 Project Details

 The project data was provided by https://www.motivateco.com/ for three large cities: Chicago, New York City, and Washington, DC.
-The raw datasets can be accessed on the following site, however Udacity performed some data wrangling and the resulting  clean data files where what I used and have been uploaded into this repository:
+The raw datasets can be accessed on the following sites, however Udacity performed some data wrangling and the resulting  clean data files that I uploaded into this repository is what I used:

 a) https://www.capitalbikeshare.com/system-data